 Paid Maternity Leave

-After 12 months continuous service, eligible for paid special leave - 9 weeks full pay or 18 weeks half pay.
+After 12 months of continuous service, employees are eligible for paid special leave - 9 weeks full pay or 18 weeks half pay.

 Reward for Performance

-Employees have the opportunity to progress through their salary range via our Performance Planning and Assessment system (PPA).
+Employees have the opportunity to progress through their salary range via our Performance Planning and Assessment (PPA) system.

 Our people matter.
 North Sydney Council offers benefits to staff as follows.